Hydrocotyle sibthorpioides: Chemical composition

 Phytochemical investigations identified and isolated 50 phytoconstituents from the plant, of which asiaticoside and madecasoside were the chief constituents.
 Phytoconstituents isolated were camphene, genistein, hydrocosisaponin A-F, hydrocotyloside I-VII, isorhamnetin, l-sesamin, ocimene, phytol, quercetin, hyperoside, quercetin 3-(6-caffeoylgalactoside), stigmasterol, stigmasterol isomers, trans-β-farnesene, udosaponin B, α-humulene, α-pinene, β-caryophyllene, and β-pinene.
 Other compounds identified by HPLC analysis are 2-ethylacridine, 2-methyl-3-O-tolyl-6-hydroxy-4(3H)-quinazolinone, 3-(4-(hydroxymethyl)phenyl)-2-ethylquinazolin-4(3H)-one, demecolcine, 9,10,10-trimethyl-9,10-dihydroanthracene, rosmarinic acid, chlorogenic acid, catechin, epicatechin, quercetin, biochanin A, rutin, gallic acid, ferulic acid, caffeic acid, ascorbic acid, and α-tocopherol.'

 Use in traditional medicine

 Many tribes in the world use H. sibthorpioides to treat fever, edoema, dysentery, rheumatalgia, whooping cough, jaundice, throat discomfort, psoriasis, herpes zoster infection, hepatitis-B infection, calming pain, dysmenorrhoea, and carbunculosis.
 In Assam, it is also employed as a hepatoprotective agent, a brain tonic, and a detoxifying agent.
 Bengali villagers use the entire plant for bone fractures.
 Extracts of this plant have been found to be free from toxicity up to a dose of 2000 mg/kg in rats.
+In Chinese traditional medicine, it is known as Jiangxi Jinqiancao.